sbb-design-systems/lyne-components/CODING_STANDARDS.md

 #### Handling aria attributes

 Id references, which are used commonly with aria attributes, cannot pass shadow DOM boundaries.
-Due to this, the host element of a web component should be enrichted with the appropriate role and aria attributes and inner elements with the same semantic meaning should be assigned `role="presentation"`.
+Due to this, the host element of a web component should be enriched with the appropriate role and aria attributes and inner elements with the same semantic meaning should be assigned `role="presentation"`.